How do I personalise my Teams Meeting background?

 Stuck for ideas for your custom backgrounds?

 They have a gallery of Zoom virtual background templates ready to go, and these work beautifully in Teams as well, offering you even more choice when it comes to making your video meetings as fun or as professional as you like.
-They’re fully customizable and completely free.
+They’re fully customisable and completely free.

 If you don’t have an account yet you can sign-up for a free 30-day trial and start getting creative!